DrInfinite/leetcode/README.md

 Solutions are organized chronologically and by difficulty level, making it easy to:

-- Find problems solved on a specific date
+- Filter by solved month
 - Filter by difficulty level
 - Track progress over time